opnfv/vswitchperf/docs/testing/developer/devguide/design/trafficgen_integration_guide.rst

       Note: There are parameters specific to testing of tunnelling protocols, which are discussed in detail at :ref:`integration-tests` userguide.

+      Note: A detailed description of the ``TRAFFIC`` dictionary can be found at :ref:`configuration-of-traffic-dictionary`.

       * param **traffic_type**: One of the supported traffic types, e.g. **rfc2544_throughput**, **rfc2544_continuous**
         or **rfc2544_back2back**.